awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types.md

 #### Finding description<a name="backdoor7_description"></a>

-**EC2 instance is communicating outbound with a domain that is hosted by a known command and control server\.**
+**EC2 instance is querying a domain name that is hosted by a known command and control server\.**

-This finding informs you that there is an EC2 instance in your AWS environment that is communicating outbound with a domain associated with a known command and control \(C&C\) server\.
+This finding informs you that there is an EC2 instance in your AWS environment that is querying a domain name associated with a known command and control \(C&C\) server\.
 Your EC2 instance might be compromised\.
 C&C servers are computers that issue commands to members of a botnet\.
 A botnet is a collection of internet\-connected devices \(which might include PCs, servers, mobile devices, and internet of things devices\) that are infected and controlled by a common type of malware\.
 Botnets are often used to distribute malware and gather misappropriated information, such as credit card numbers\.
 Depending on the purpose and structure of the botnet, the C&C server might also issue commands to begin a distributed denial of service \(DDoS\) attack\.
 For more information, see [Remediating a Compromised EC2 Instance](guardduty_remediate.md#compromised-ec2)\.

 ### Behavior:IAMUser/InstanceLaunchUnusual<a name="behavior1"></a>